Sofia Vergara and Netflix sued by family of Griselda Blanco ahead of miniseries about drug lord

 Blanco, who is listed as Michael Sepulvedablanco in the lawsuit, says since 2009, he has been giving interviews to people who are interested in developing productions about his mother's life.
 Dubbed the "Cocaine Godmother," Blanco ran a successful drug ring in Miami.
 She was killed in Colombia in 2012.

-While the family is fine with Griselda's likeness being used, they said that their likenesses was used in the production and they want to stop it from streaming.
+While the family is fine with Griselda's likeness being used, they said that their likenesses were used in the production and they want to stop it from streaming.

 Blanco was also portrayed by Catherine Zeta-Jones in a 2018 movie that aired on Lifetime in the U.S.